 2. Don’t Skimp on Plastic Sheeting

-While we highly recommend building your own homemade slip and slide, it is important to note that not all plastic sheeting is created equal.
+While we highly recommend building your own homemade slip-and-slide, it is important to note that not all plastic sheeting is created equal.
 Americover’s polyethylene sheeting solutions are built to withstand a variety of industrial applications, from pond lining to crawl space encapsulation, which means they’re not just for your run-of-the-mill backyard picnic.
 They’re equipped to handle up to hundreds of campers or college students and can be reused for years to come.

 Pro tip: Avoid purchasing black sheeting, as it will attract and absorb heat from the sun and could make for a painful ride.
-Our top selling slip ‘n slide liners are the yellow and blue vapor barrier retarders.
-If you purchase a string reinforced liner, it is best to stick with a single panel without seams like the 6’ wide sizes.
+Our top-selling slip ‘n slide liners are the yellow and blue vapor barrier retarders.
+If you purchase a string-reinforced liner, it is best to stick with a single panel without seams like the 6’ wide sizes.

-Pro tip: When purchasing heavy-duty plastic sheeting, be sure to choose one without seams to avoid injury.
+Pro tip: When purchasing heavy-duty plastic sheeting, choose one without seams to avoid injury.
 Americover has several single-panel slip ‘n slide liners that can help protect you and your participants from small protruding rocks or sticks.
 These liners are also built to withstand the heavy wear and tear this popular attraction is sure to incur.

 3. Stay on Course with Pool Noodles

 Once you’ve purchased the right plastic sheeting, you’ll want to pick up enough foam pool noodles to line each side of your slip ‘n slide.
 Pool noodles act as bumpers, ensuring you and your fellow sliders are able to stay on course and off the grass.
-Simply place the pool noodles lengthwise a few inches from the edge of each side of the plastic, then roll the plastic over the noodles, securing them with Velcro, anchor pins or, if all else fails, duct tape.
+Simply place the pool noodles lengthwise a few inches from the edge of each side of the plastic, then roll the plastic over the noodles, securing them with Velcro, anchor pins, or if all else fails, duct tape.
 The result should be something akin to a giant airplane escape slide.

 Pro tip: Using Velcro instead of tape to secure pool noodles will allow you to easily remove them when you’re done so that you can simply roll up the slip ‘n slide and store it until the next hot day.